-Maps illustrate out of school programs through a point in time data set from fall 2016.
+Interactive Mapping Tools: illustrate out of school programs through a point in time data set from fall 2016.
 The U.S. map includes youth population ages 7-18 by census track in the New Mexico and Texas counties of the Paso del Norte Health Foundation’s service region.
 The Mexico map includes youth population ages 6-17 by census track in Ciudad Juárez, Chihuahua.
+Links below:

 IGNITE Essence Video: highlights the purpose of the IGNITE Initiative and the impact out of school programs can have on health outcomes for youth.

 Program Lead: Bianca De León

 The Paso del Norte Health Foundation will be closed Monday, May 29 in observance of the Memorial Day Holiday.

 The office will reopen for business on Tuesday, May 30.